-We also investigate extracting regions defined by face land-marks.
-For this, we utilize a state-of-the-art landmark extractor, namely DLIB [63], to obtain 68 landmark points.
-We exclude 17 landmarks defined around the jawline and define a subset of 51 landmark points around eyebrows (10 landmarks), eyes (12 landmarks), nose (9 landmarks), and mouth (20 landmarks).
-A total of 51 regions (with a fixed size $32 \times 32$ ) centered around each landmark are extracted and used train a single FCN on all 51 regions.
+We also investigate extracting regions defined by face landmarks.
+For this, we utilize a state-of-the-art landmark extractor, namely DLIB [58], to obtain 51 landmark points around eyebrows, eyes, nose, and mouth.
+A total of 51 regions (with a fixed size 32×32) centered around each landmark are extracted and used train a single FCN on all 51 regions.

 Our findings are as follows: (i) almost all methods with regional supervision have lower overall error rates as compared to training with the entire face.
 Exception to this is when FCN is trained only on mouth regions.
-This is likely because a majority of presentation attack instruments may not contain presentation attack patterns across mouth regions (Figure 1). (ii) when both global and domain-knowledge strategies (specifically, eyes and nose) are fused, the generalization performance improves compared to the global model alone.
+This is likely because a majority of spoof types may not contain spoof patterns across mouth regions (Figure 1). (ii) when both global and domainknowledge strategies (specifically, eyes and nose) are fused, the generalization performance improves compared to the global model alone.
 Note that we do not fuse the mouth region since the performance is poor for mouth regions.
-Similarly, we find that regions cropped around landmarks when fused with the global classifier can achieve better generalization performance. (iii) sampling random local regions of the face also results in high error rates across the diverse set of presentation attack instruments. (iv) compared to all region extraction strategies, the proposed self-supervised region extraction strategy (Stage $I \rightarrow Stage II$ ) achieves the lowest generalization error rates across all presentation attack instruments with a 40% and 45% relative reduction in EER and ACER compared to the
+Similarly, we find that regions cropped around landmarks when fused with the global classifier can achieve better generalization performance. (iii) compared to all region extraction strategies, the proposed self-supervised region extraction strategy (Stage II) achieves the lowest generalization error rates across all spoof types with a 40% and 45% relative reduction in EER and ACER compared to the Global model (Stage I).
+This supports our hypothesis that both Stage I and Stage II are required for enhanced generalization performance across unknown spoof types.
+A score-level fusion of the global FCN with selfsupervised regions does not show any significant reduction in error rates.
+This is because we already trained the proposed FCN on global faces in Stage I.